 Our drones cannot identify persons from a distance.
 If you’re inside we definitely can’t see you.
-Even if you’re outside, you will look like ants and be unidentifiable.
+Even if you’re outside, you will look like an ant and won’t be identifiable.

 We are very ethical, responsible, and respectful operators.
 Our drones will never be close enough to see through any windows.

 Please also see: Can your drones spy on people?
 (In short: No, it can’t spy on you or anyone!)

 Yes, as responsible operators safety is our priority.
-We satisfy or exceed all industry accepted safety standards and procedures.
+We satisfy or exceed all FAA and industry safety standards and procedures.

 For example, before each and every flight we thoroughly inspect our drones, as well as all our control and safety equipment.
 We also perform a detailed preflight checklist to ensure nothing is accidentally overlooked or forgotten.

 All our equipment is regularly tested and inspected for faults and defects and receives all service prescribed by the FAA and/or manufacturer’s suggested maintenance schedule.
 We only use high quality and tested parts which meet or exceed FAA and OEM specifications.

 No, for the same reasons you can’t stop manned airplanes and helicopters.
 We are also flying within the Public, National Airspace.
 Only the Federal government is able to place prohibitions, restrictions, or regulations on the airspace.

 We usually don’t get too close unless it’s unavoidable, for safety, a search and rescue mission, or another type of emergency.
 This may include, but is not limited to, evasive action to avoid birds or manned aircraft, to perform an emergency landing, to comply with Law Enforcement, or FAA limits/restrictions/orders.